 These sparkly, sprinkle-coated swirls may seem familiar.
 They are my favorite design, because they are simple, easy, and you can cover imperfections with sprinkles.
-Case in point: An example HERE.
-For these, I just took my gingerbread cookies, cut out circles, piped swirls in bright colors and topped with sprinkles.
+Case in point: An example HERE of swirl cookies.
+For these gingerbread swirl cookies, I just took my gingerbread cookies, cut out circles, piped swirls in bright colors and topped with sprinkles.

 how to make gingerbread swirl cookies

 gingerbread cut-out cookies

 circle cookie cutter